deejaygraham/deejaygraham.github.io/_drafts/perfecting-code-reviews.markdown

 The junior dev may strongly identify with *their* code and feel very protective of it, maybe even insulted if the code doesn't see them instantly welcomed as the second coming of Linus Torvalds.
-There's probably a whole series of articles on using techniques like the Socratic method to teach self evaluation of source code.
+There's probably a whole series of articles on using techniques, like the Socratic method, to teach self evaluation of source code.

 Teaching a